-The Wealth & Capital Markets (W&CM) platform continued to make significant progress with the delivery of its social infrastructure agenda, including material progress on the Herston Quarter project in Queensland attaching imputation credits.
-This gross rate will change if Australian Unity's corporate tax rate changes in the future.

-2 This is based upon Australian Unity's current corporate tax rate of 30 percent and assumes that investors are able to fully benefit from and progress with the Specialist Disability Accommodation Fund and the establishment of a Childcare Property Fund.
+The Wealth & Capital Markets (W&CM) platform continued to make significant progress with the delivery of its social infrastructure agenda, including material progress on the Herston Quarter project in Queensland and progress with the Specialist Disability Accommodation Fund and the establishment of a Childcare Property Fund.
 The platform was negatively impacted by the COVID-19 operating environment, with the Advice and Trustees businesses suffering from ongoing restrictions on face-to-face engagement and the intermittent closure of law courts.

-Comparative information has been restated (see note 21(c) of the Financial report).
+1 Comparative information has been restated (see note 21(c) of the Financial report).